kjfreidhof/Arch-BoxOS/README.md

 # BoxOS-main

-## This is The main branch for BoxOS this is the stable branch this is were it should be ready
+## This is The Alpah branch for BoxOS this is where something is added without being tested first

-## And i push to here when its ready At least once every 6 months
-## This branch is main It should be stable but however this branch could still contain untested code so
+## This branch is Alpha and contains untested code

 ## Use this Branch at your Own risk